Kazmirchuk/nats-tcl/API.md

 ### objectName jet_stream
 Returns `jetStreamObject` TclOO object to work with [JetStreams](https://docs.nats.io/jetstream/jetstream).

-### jetStreamObject consume stream consumer ?-timeout ms? ?-callback cmdPrefix?
+### jetStreamObject consume stream consumer ?-timeout ms? ?-callback cmdPrefix? ?-batch_size batch_size?
-Consume a message from a [consumer](https://docs.nats.io/jetstream/concepts/consumers) defined on a [stream](https://docs.nats.io/jetstream/concepts/streams) `stream`.
+Consume a message or `batch_size` number of messages from a [consumer](https://docs.nats.io/jetstream/concepts/consumers) defined on a [stream](https://docs.nats.io/jetstream/concepts/streams).
 Similarly to the `request` method:
-- If no callback is given, the request is synchronous and blocks in `vwait` until a response is received.
-The response message is always delivered as a dict.
+- If no callback is given, the request is synchronous and blocks in a (coroutine-aware) `vwait` until a response is received.
+The response message is always returned as a dict.
 If no response arrives within `timeout`, it raises `ErrTimeout`.
 - If a callback is given, the call returns immediately, and when a reply is received or a timeout fires, the command prefix will be invoked from the event loop with 2 additional arguments: `timedOut` (true, if the request timed out) and `message` as a dict (same as for `asyncRequestCallback`).
 If your consumer is configured for explicit acknowledgement, pass the received `message` to the `ack` method as shown below.

+Default `batch_size` is 1. `batch_size`>1 is possible only in the async version, i.e. `cmdPrefix` becomes mandatory.

 ### jetStreamObject ack message
 Acknowledge the received `message` from the *jetStreamObject* **consume** method.
 If the message is not acknowledged, it is redelivered on next `consume` (depending on NATS server settings).